groonga/groonga/doc/source/reference/commands/column_list.rst

 ``table``
 """""""""

-It specifies the name of table to be listed columns.
+Specifies the name of table to be listed columns.

 Return value
 ------------